-Run to failure is a good strategy for equipment that isn’t essential for operations (rarely used or duplicates the function of other equipment) or has low cost.
-The simplest example here is a lightbulb.
-You’re always going to let it burn out before replacing it, because the cost of fixing it is low, and the impact of ‘downtime’ is insignificant.
+Run-to-failure is a good strategy for equipment that isn’t essential for operations (think anything that’s rarely used or duplicates the function of other equipment) or has a low cost.
+The simplest example here is a light bulb.
+You’re always going to let it burn out before replacing it because the cost of fixing it is low and the impact of ‘downtime’ is insignificant.
 A slightly more complex example is a $1000 belt feeder, whose lifetime value can be extended by 10% by servicing it every 3 months.
 How hard are you willing to work to save $100?
 For a non-critical piece of machinery, the answer should be “not hard”.

-Equipment designated as run to failure are fixed in the event of a breakdown (by repair, restoration or parts replacement) until it is more feasible to simply order replacement equipment.
+Equipment designated as run-to-failure is fixed in the event of a breakdown (by repair, restoration or parts replacement) until it is more feasible to simply order replacement equipment.

 2. Preventive (scheduled) maintenance

-This is one of the most commonly known and implemented strategies.
+This is one of the most commonly known and implemented maintenance strategies.
 Preventive maintenance involves periodically taking assets offline and inspecting or repairing them at predetermined intervals (usually time or event-based triggers).
-Although preventive maintenance is a relatively easy strategy to set up and execute, it can prove costly in the long run since it doesn’t take into account a lot of factors that might affect an asset’s productivity.
+Although preventive maintenance is a relatively easy strategy to set up and execute, it can prove costly in the long run since it doesn’t take many factors into account that might affect an asset’s productivity.

-If you’re taking a predominantly preventive approach, then it’s recommended that you scrutinize the efficiency of the schedule, and look for areas where predictive maintenance can be implemented instead.
-Additionally, annual review of a schedule’s effectiveness can go a long way towards raising overall equipment effectiveness.
+If you’re taking a predominantly preventive approach, then it’s recommended that you scrutinize the efficiency of the schedule and look for areas where predictive maintenance can be implemented instead.
+Additionally, an annual review of a schedule’s effectiveness can go a long way towards raising overall equipment effectiveness.

 3. Predictive maintenance (PdM)

-PdM is a condition-based approach to asset management.
+PdM is a condition-based maintenance strategy.
 It’s based on predicting failure before it happens, rather than on the average life stats of an assets (which is the case with preventive maintenance).

 It is possible to carry out PdM via visual inspections of equipment, but the easiest way to establish a predictive maintenance strategy is by using a CMMS to track meter readings.
 The advantage of PdM (over PM) is the potential for cost savings from reduced man-hours spent on maintenance, and more insight as to the performance and potential issues arising with the machine.

 Equipment failure is not always linear.
-RCM addresses this with an in-depth, highly involved process that seeks to analyze all the possible failure modes for each piece of equipment, and customize a maintenance strategy for each individual machine.
+RCM is a maintenance strategy that addresses this with an in-depth, highly involved process that seeks to analyze all the possible failure modes for each piece of equipment and customize a maintenance strategy for each individual machine.

 RCM is very sophisticated, to the extent where it is not a realistic or necessary technique for every organization.
-It’s the territory of very mature maintenance teams who have mastered prevention, basic inspections, and predictive maintenance, and who have access to a lot of existing data on their assets.
+It’s the territory of very mature maintenance teams who have mastered prevention, basic inspections, and predictive maintenance, and who have access to lots of existing data on their assets.